Naturality and mapping class groups in Heegaard Floer homology: Introduction

 that preserves the relative homological grading.
 Completely analogous results hold for the other versions of Heegaard Floer homology.

 Now we outline the main technical tools behind the above results; for further details we refer the reader to Section~\ref{sec:invariants}.
-To be able to treat the various versions of Heegaard Floer homology simultaneously, we consider an arbitrary algebraic invariant $F$ of abstract (i.e., not necessarily embedded) diagrams of sutured manifolds in a given class (e.g., knot complements in case $F$ is knot Floer homology).
-An \emph{isotopy diagram} is a sutured diagram with attaching sets taken up to isotopy, we work with these to avoid admissibility issues.
-Let $\G$ be the directed graph whose vertices are sutured diagrams, and we connect the vertices $H$ and $H'$ by an edge if either the $\a$-curves or the $\b$-curves differ by a sequence of isotopies and handleslides (called an $\a$- or $\b$-equivalence), or if $H'$ is obtained from $H$ by a stabilization or a destabilization, and there is an edge for every diffeomorphism $d \colon H \to H'$.
-We say that $F$ is a \emph{weak Heegaard invariant} if for every edge $e$ from $H$ to $H'$ there is an induced isomorphism
+To be able to treat the various versions of Heegaard Floer homology simultaneously, we consider an arbitrary algebraic invariant $F$ of abstract (i.e., not necessarily embedded) diagrams of sutured manifolds in a given class~$\mathcal{S}$ of sutured manifolds (e.g., knot complements in case $F$ is knot Floer homology).
+An \emph{isotopy diagram} is a sutured diagram with attaching sets taken up to isotopy.
+We work with these to avoid admissibility issues.
+Let $\G(\mathcal{S})$ be the directed graph whose vertices are isotopy diagrams of sutured manifolds in~$\mathcal{S}$, and the vertices $H$ and $H'$ are connected by an edge if either the $\a$-curves or the $\b$-curves differ by a sequence of isotopies and handleslides (called an $\a$- or $\b$-equivalence), or if $H'$ is obtained from $H$ by a stabilization or a destabilization, and there is an edge for every diffeomorphism $d \colon H \to H'$.
+We say that $F$ is a \emph{weak Heegaard invariant} if, for every edge $e$ from $H$ to $H'$ in $\G(\mathcal{S})$, there is an induced isomorphism

-A weak Heegaard invariant then gives rise to an invariant of sutured manifolds, well-defined up to isomorphism.
+A weak Heegaard invariant then gives rise to an invariant of sutured manifolds in the class~$\mathcal{S}$, well-defined up to isomorphism.

-To assign a concrete algebraic object to each sutured manifold in a given class, we then define the notion of a \emph{strong Heegaard invariant}.
-Such an $F$ has to commute along certain distinguished loops in $\G$.
-These loops include rectangles where opposite edges are of the ``same type,'' and the aforementioned simple handleswap triangles (involving an $\a$-handleslide, a $\b$-handleslide, and a diffeomorphism).
+To assign a concrete algebraic object to each sutured manifold in the class~$\mathcal{S}$, we then define the notion of a \emph{strong Heegaard invariant}.
+Such an $F$ has to commute along certain distinguished loops in $\G(\mathcal{S})$.
+These loops include rectangles where opposite edges are of the same type (i.e., they are both $\a$-equivalences, $\b$-equivalences, stabilizations, or diffeomorphisms, see Definition~\ref{def:distinguished-rect}), and the aforementioned simple handleswap triangles of Figure~\ref{fig:handleswap} (involving an $\a$-handleslide, a $\b$-handleslide, and a diffeomorphism).
 Furthermore, a strong Heegaard invariant has to satisfy the property that if $e \co H \to H$ is a diffeomorphism isotopic to the identity of the Heegaard surface, then $F(e) = \text{Id}_{F(H)}$.